Taco Bell’s Cheesy Gordita Crunch Made Kinda Healthy

-The recipe calls for my tried and true Greek yogurt salsa, which is 2:1 blend of plain fat free Greek yogurt and salsa.
-If you want to zhoosh things up a bit, you can add some additional spices.
-I originally added some garlic and onion powder, lime juice, and black pepper to the sauce, but a flavorful salsa gets the job done in my opinion.
+The recipe calls for my tried and true Greek yogurt salsa, which is 2:1 blend of plain fat free Greek yogurt and salsa mixed with a tiny bit of ranch seasoning.
+If you don’t have ranch seasoning on hand, I originally added some garlic and onion powder, lime juice, and black pepper to the sauce.
+You could go that route.

 - 6 Joseph's Pita Bread

 - 6 Hard Taco Shells (I used Stand 'n Stuff)

 - 1 lb Ground Beef (96/4)